JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 He was a quiet drunk for the most part, but did blurt out “She’s got a nice tushy!” when some woman with a nice ass walked by us to wait in line to get to the bathroom.
 “Yup!”
 I said in agreement.

-After a while, I felt the need to not be near Rob, so I stodd up and headed to the main room on the 2nd floor.
+After a while, I felt the need to not be near Rob, so I stood up and headed to the main room on the 2nd floor.

 As I walked in I spotted Todd again, standing around and endlessly yammering about how great DJ WhoGivesAShit was.
 I walked over and said hi, and he immediately dragged me into the conversation, “Wasn’t DJ WhoCares great?” he asked me to which I nodded and shrugged and that was that.